CocoFruit/AIROGIT/README.md

-# AgentSyncScript
+# Delta Agent
-Agent Sync Script (ASS) is a multi-agent system where agents work in tandem to complete a complex task by breaking it down into smaller sub-tasks.
+Delta Agent is a versatile and efficient AI-powered utility designed to streamline the process of tracking, comparing, and summarizing changes within directories and codebases.
+With Delta Agent, managing and understanding the evolution of your projects becomes a breeze.